People's House: Norway

 Antecedents to the modern folkets hus in Norway were established by Marcus Thrane's labour movement in the early 1850s.
 While the movement itself was short-lived and the branches were few, Thrane's attempt was succeeded by the first "workers' societies" (Arbeidersamfunn) by parish priest Honoratus Halling in 1850, which were less politically radical.
-In 1864, Eilert Sundt established the Christian Workers' Society (today known as the Oslo Workers' Society (Oslo Arbeidersamfunn)).
+In 1864, Eilert Sundt established Oslo Workers' Society (Oslo Arbeidersamfunn).

 However, when Danish agitator Marcus Jantzen came to Norway in 1873 to establish a social democratic union, he and his acolytes were prohibited from discussing politics, so meetings organized by Jantzen were held in the open air in Tjuvholmen; by this time, the labour movement in Norway had taken off and largely associated with labour or socialist parties with similar woes of space for meetings, thus increasing the demand for separate facilities.
 The first modern people's house was established in Vikersund in 1890, and the oldest still existing is the People's House in Spjærøy, Østfold (built 1898).

 The People's House in Oslo was established in 1907, and throughout the 20th century, over 200 people's houses were established throughout Norway.
 The People's House Association was established in 1947 to represent these establishments, and the People's House Fund is the primary loan provider for people's houses in Norway.